Let’s start with some discussion about mission and work.

 Trust missions aim to improve the perception of risk that others have of your organization.

-Trust may improve the efficient pursuit of goals (revenue, customers, renewals, etc.).
-An effort to build trust may sound similar to the management of risk.
-Not always.
+Trust may improve the efficient pursuit of goals (revenue, customers, renewals, etc).
+Managing risk does not necessarily build trust.
 Customers can distrust an organization that manages its risks.
-Customers can trust an organization on reputation alone.
-These strategies are not honest, desirable, or even efficient.
+Customers can trust a high risk organization on reputation alone.
+These strategies in isolation are not honest, desirable, or even efficient.